hindu-comm/weblogs/manasataramgini/2009/09/2009-09-03_primate-evolution-roundup.md

-Phosphatherium, Daouitherium, Numidotherium, Moeritherium and Barytherium, the early elephant lineages in Africa) suggests that they might have been more capable of crossing the incipient Arabian sea among the large mammals and thus reached the subcontinent.
-The interpretation of cambaytheres from the Vastan mines as very primitive elephants might imply that afrotherians floated along to India from Africa.
+Phosphatherium, Daouitherium, Numidotherium, Moeritherium and Barytherium, the early elephant lineages in Africa) suggests that they might have been more capable of crossing the incipient Arabian sea among the large mammals and thus reached the subcontinent.The interpretation of cambaytheres from the Vastan mines as very primitive elephants might imply that afrotherians floated along to India from Africa.
 However, if they are indeed stem perissodactyls as alternatively proposed, they